ampproject/amphtml/contributing/CODE_OWNERSHIP.md

 Today, GitHub supports a new [status API](https://developer.github.com/v3/repos/statuses/) that will be used by the bot to directly update the status of pull requests as described above.
 Stay tuned for the latest changes.

+## Approvals required before merging a change

+In order to merge a PR, an approval will be required from at least one of the owners of each file modified by the PR.
+See [contributing-code.md](./contributing-code.md) for more details.

+## Criteria for being listed as an owner in an `OWNERS.yaml` file

+ The `OWNERS.yaml` file for each directory will typically list the creator(s) of the component or extension it contains, along with those who are most familiar with the directory contents.
+See [owners-and-committers.md](./owners-and-committers.md) for more details.